yulonghu2000/yulonghu2000.github.io/_pages/cv.md

 ---

 ## Education
-- Ph.D.
-Candidate in Civil Engineering, The Hong Kong University of Science and Technology, 2022–Present
+- Ph.D. in System Engineering, The Hong Kong University of Science and Technology, 2022–Present
 - B.E. in Electrical Engineering and Automation, Chongqing University, 2018–2022
   GPA: 3.87/4 (92.01/100)